DaWoody/free-video-player/free_videoplayer_components/readme/readme-version.md

 ##Version information
 ***

+* Version 0.9.2 - ALPHA
+    * Fixed ISO fallback, if we cannot find the ```subs/label``` path, the fvp player will load a fallback object instead

 * Version 0.9.1 - ALPHA
     * Fixed ```responseType``` to ```json```.
     * Included ```xml2json``` within the player, not as an external dependency anymore.